b. 1963, Chichester, UK

 1980-82 Diploma in Art and design W.S.C.D 1982 - 85 BA (Hons) Fine Art and Printmaking, Cardiff University.

-There has to be progress as I work, I'm not someone who can make the same painting over and over again.
-However, unifying the work over the years is a linear structure that shows through in the texture of the paint as well as in the design; it all comes back to drawing.
-My aim is to produce an antidote to the slick digital images that surround us on screens everywhere.
-I like paintings with fingerprints and brush marks that have been made by a human being rather than a computer programme.
-I love to see a trace of charcoal peeping through in works by Picasso or Matisse, that’s what thrills me about art.
+My aim is to produce an antidote to the digital and CGI images that surround us on screens everywhere; I like paintings with fingerprints and brush marks that look like they have been made by a human being rather than a computer programme.
+I love to see a pentimento trace of charcoal peeping through in early works by Hepworth or Matisse, that’s what originally thrilled me about art and still does.